Trova Trails app review – our review of this new fun Rome app with Rome treasure hunt for kids. What it is, who’s it for, how to get it.

 The Trova Trail App treasure hunt of the Colosseum allows your kids to explore the area around the Roman amphitheater, which is fascinating and full of things to see.

-In this free and beautiful area, the app leads you to investigate fantastic Imperial triumphal arches, find the ancient gladiator school, and will challenge you to find carving and symbols that are fascinating and that you are pretty sure to miss without a prompt!
+In this free and beautiful space, the app leads you to investigate fantastic Imperial triumphal arches, find the ancient gladiator school, and will challenge you to find carving and symbols that are fascinating and that you are pretty sure to miss without a prompt!

 The trail here requires 40 min to an hour to cover and it is a great way to complement a visit inside the theater.